Asymptotic Linearity of Consumption Functions and Computational Efficiency: Main results

-This assumption holds, for example, if $R$ takes finitely many values, which is almost always the case in applied numerical works.
+Assumption~\ref{asmp:R} holds, for example, if the \iid innovation $\zeta$ takes finitely many values, which is almost always the case in applied numerical works that employ discretization.
 Note that we allow the possibility $R=0$ with positive probability.
-Throughout the rest of the paper, we introduce the following conventions to simplify the notations. ``1'' denotes either the real number 1 or the vector $(1,\dots,1)'\in \R^Z$ depending on the context.
-We interpret $0\cdot \infty=0$ and $\beta R^{1-\gamma}=(\beta R)R^{-\gamma}$, so $\beta R^{1-\gamma}=0$ whenever $\beta=0$ or $R=0$ regardless of the value of $\gamma>0$.
+Throughout the rest of the paper, we introduce the following conventions to simplify the notation: ``1'' denotes either the real number 1 or the vector $(1,\dots,1)'\in \R^Z$ depending on the context; we interpret $0\cdot \infty=0$ and $\beta R^{1-\gamma}=(\beta R)R^{-\gamma}$, so $\beta R^{1-\gamma}=0$ whenever $\beta=0$ or $R=0$ regardless of the value of $\gamma>0$.
 Although the following property is an immediate implication of the above assumptions and convention, we state it as a lemma since we frequently refer to it.